C4C: New Visual Studio 2022 Cloud Application Studio Plugin - Installation Notes

 Quick note to self: The SAP blog that mentioned that an exported solution is deployable in up to 2 future releases is here.

-As C4C development systems (that are in development) use a different namespace than non-dev systems, one challenge is to adjust the CPI mapping of extension fields when moving to test or production.
+As C4C development systems (that are in development) use a different namespace than non-dev systems, simply copying or transporting an iflow from DEV to TEST (or PROD) will lose all extension field mappings.

 The C4C object identifier webservice (CommunicationServicesManagementQueryObjectIdentifierMappingIn/Query Object Identifier Mappings) only works if you supply the correct Remote and Local ID type code.
 Thankfully, the documentation (linked above) provides a list of type codes for commonly used objects, however, the employee business object is missing.